Ligures: Tactics, unit types and equipment

 The protection was entrusted to an oblong shield of wood, always of Celtic typology (but to difference of this last one without metallic boss) and a simple helmet, of Montefortino type.

 The horned helmets, recovered in the Apuani tribe area, were probably used only for ceremonial purpose and they were worn by warchief, to underline their virility and military skills.
-The use of armor is not known: the seated warrior from the site of Roquepertuse seems to wear leather armor, although the statue is attributable to the 5th century A.D. and the armor maybe was used only in this period.
+The use of armor is not known.
 Even if it is possible that the richer warriors used armor in organic material like the Gauls or the Greek linothorax.

 Cavalry

 Strabo and Diodorus Siculus say they fought mostly on foot, because of the nature of their territory, but their phrasing implies that cavalry was not entirely unknown, and two recently discovered Ligurian graves have included harness fittings.
 Strabo says that the Salyes, a tribe located north of Massalia, had a substantial cavalry force, but they were one of the several Celto-Ligurian tribes, and the cavalry probably reflected a Celtic element.

 The Ligures seem to have been ready to engage as mercenary troops in the service of others.
 Ligurian auxiliaries are mentioned in the army of the Carthaginian general Hamilcar I in 480 BC.
 Greek leaders in Sicily continued to recruit Ligurian mercenary forces as late as the time of Agathocles.

 The Ingauni, a tribe of sailors located around Albingaunum (nowadays Albenga) were famous to engage trade and piracy, hostiles to Rome, they were subdued by consul Lucius Emilius Paullus Macedonicus in 181 BC.